twilio-se-anz/demo-crelay-snow/README.md

 1. The endpoint stores the provided parameter data in a session map using the reference as the key
 2. Initiates an outbound call via Twilio using the provided phone number
 3. Connects the call to the Conversation Relay service once established
-4. The customerReference is passed as a parameter to the Conversation Relay, allowing access to the stored parameter data during the call
+4. The callReference is passed as a parameter to the Conversation Relay, allowing access to the stored parameter data during the call

 ### Response